Niger: Gunfire erupts capital days before inauguration | DW | 31.03.2021

 Niger officials have not yet commented on the situation.

+The United States Embassy in Niamey issued a security alert saying it would not open its doors on Wednesday "due to gunshots heard near our neighborhood.''

-The shooting comes two days ahead of Mohamed Bazoum's (L) inauguration — replacing outgoing President Mahamane Ousmane
+The shooting comes two days ahead of Mohamed Bazoum's (L) inauguration after winning in the runoff against Mahamane Ousmane

 DW correspondent Abdoulkarim Mahamadou said Niger's state broadcaster initially began its program as usual at 6:30 a.m. with no mention to the reported shooting.